microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 it is a list of root elements.

 See [Metadata Schema](#metadata-schema) for details.

+The IR schema has been designed so that many of the things that need to be validated during parsing can only be represented in valid way.
+For example, it is not possible to have an incorrect register type for a root parameter / descriptor range.
+However, it is possible to represent root signatures where registers are bound multiple times, or where there are multiple RootFlags entries, so subsequent stages should not assume that any given root signature in IR is valid.

 > **Open Question**: what should the named metadata be?
 There's options I
 > think...